NixOS/rfcs/rfcs/0111-public-only-comms.md

 The design has been updated accordingly.
 Admittedly, and intentionally, this is not an attempt to address _all_ of these problems in one fell swoop, but instead to set a solid foundation for future policy RFCs.

+As a brief addendum, and specifically because some of the suggestions that have been made about ulterior motives for this RFC, let it be known that the author of this RFC has offered to take, and has now taken the very same actions for his own project's room that he is asking others to take for the sake of the community, i.e. removed it from `nixos.org`.

 # Drawbacks
 [drawbacks]: #drawbacks